QR Code Printing Guidelines – The Definitive Guide 2021

 NOTE: The symbol size of any logo used on the QR Code must be 21 x 21 – 177 x 177 modules (size grows by 4 modules/side) and the structured appending must be a maximum of 16 symbols (printed in a narrow area).

-For QR codes on mediums like magazines, business cards, and pamphlets, which are scanned from up close, the minimum size, generally is 0.4 inches excluding the margins (by ISO 18004-compliant QR Codes).
+For QR Codes on business cards, magazines, and pamphlets – QRs that are scanned from up close, the minimum size, generally is 0.4 inches excluding the margins (by ISO 18004-compliant QR Codes).

 Format of QR Code

-QR code printing – 5 steps you must follow while printing
+How to print a QR Code? – 5 steps you must follow